The 3 Sections Your Personal Brand Style Guide Needs

 Senior Content Specialist & Writer.
 Valeria is in love with writing, philosophy, and creativity.
 Through these three domains, she has found her way of living and helping others.

-In general, a style guide is a manual that defines the main elements of your brand, such as identity, logo, voice, writing rules, color palette, and many more aspects.
+A personal brand style guide is a manual that will help you define the main elements of your brand like identity, logo, voice, writing personality, etc.

-A personal brand style guide will help you define the applicable aspects of your brand and make it easier to produce new consistent content.
+If you want to define the applicable aspects of your brand and make it easier to produce new consistent content, a personal brand style guide will help you.

 In this article you will find the main benefits of building a personal brand style guide and the most important elements you must take into account when working on yours.